 The more you know about suicide, the better you will be able to help someone who might be struggling.

 National Statistics on Suicide

-Official data — rates, numbers, and rankings of each state, stats by gender, age and region from 2006 (most recent national data available).
+Official data — rates, numbers, and rankings of each state, stats by gender, age and region.

 Adverse Childhood Experiences (ACE) and Suicide

 The ACE Study is one of the largest investigations ever conducted on the links between childhood maltreatment and later life health and well-being.
 This groundbreaking work shows a direct relationship between childhood trauma and negative health outcomes later in life, including depression, suicide and self-injury.